antalvdb/olifant/README.md

 ``% brew install timbl``

-Next, install the Python bindings to TiMBL, [python3-timbl](https://github.com/proycon/python-timbl), with pip (wheels are available for Python versions 3.10, 3.11, and 3.12 on systems with glibc 2.28 or higher; on macOS, installation only works with Python 3.13 currently):
+Next, for inference, install the Python bindings to TiMBL, [python3-timbl](https://github.com/proycon/python-timbl), with pip (wheels are available for Python versions 3.10, 3.11, and 3.12 on systems with glibc 2.28 or higher; on macOS, installation only works with Python 3.13 currently):

 ``% pip install python3-timbl``